hajar-elkhalidi/docker-compose-github-actions/README.md

 # Docker Compose Example for GitHub Actions

 This repository provides an example of how to use Docker Compose to run and test a Spring Boot API in GitHub Actions.
-The API provides basic CRUD operations for managing client data, and the tests are written in robotframework.
+The API provides basic CRUD operations for managing clients data, and the tests are written in robotframework.

 ## Continuous Integration